dermesser/photosync/README.md

 For this,

 1. go to https://console.developers.google.com.
+1. Ensure you are on the right project or create a new one
 1. Go to the APIs page and enable the Google Photos API.
 1. Set up the OAuth consent screen (otherwise Google will nag you during credentials creation to do it).
 1. Then go to the *Credentials* page and create a new client ID (type `other`).
 Download the JSON file using the